Hooks

 pre_tool_use Before a tool call executes Yes

-post_tool_use After a tool completes successfully No
+post_tool_use After a tool completes — fires for both success and failure Yes

 session_start When a session begins or resumes No